MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

 ## Test Device Interaction with the Cloud

 1. Press each of the `SW1` & `SW2` user buttons on the WFI32-IoT Development Board a few times (the WFI32 Curiosity Board only has `SW1`).
-For the WFI32-IoT Development Board, the Red LED should blink on each user button press that is detected
+The Red LED should toggle for each user button press that is detected

     <img src=".//media/image89d.png" style="width:5.in;height:2.08982in" alt="A screenshot of a cell phone Description automatically generated" />